Hawaiian Words to Know for Your Vacation

 Humuhumunukunukuapua'a (Trigger Fish)

-It’s worth noting that a bit of a Hawaiian language renaissance is underway, as more people are showing an interest in learning this once-repressed form of communication.
+It’s worth noting that a Hawaiian language renaissance is underway as more people are interested in learning this once-repressed form of communication.

-We hope that this list of Hawaiian words gets you off on the right foot, whether you’ll be using them exclusively on your Hawaii vacation, or you’re looking to delve deeper into this beautiful Polynesian dialect.
+We hope this list of Hawaiian words gets you off on the right foot, whether you’ll be using them exclusively on your Hawaii vacation or looking to delve deeper into this beautiful Polynesian dialect.

 Interested in learning more about Hawaii and its history?
-Read our blog that covers all about the beautiful Hawaiian Islands!
+Please read our blog, which covers all about the beautiful Hawaiian Islands!